 If you are looking for a quality gaming laptop, you could do a lot worse than choose a Razer Blade series laptop.

-Razer only make laptops that are primarily designed for gaming.
+Razer only makes laptops that are primarily designed for gaming.
 Even the Razer Blade Stealth with integrated Intel HD graphics can be extended with an external GPU for a formidable gaming setup.

-The current best laptop available from Razer in 2018 is the Razer Blade 14, which—although it’s due to be phased out—can still be found for a bargain price.
-The quality specs of the Razer Blade 14 should be future proof for the next couple of years at least.
+The current best laptop available from Razer is the Razer Blade 14, which—although it’s due to be phased out—can still be found for a bargain price.
+The quality specs of the Razer Blade 14 should be future-proof for the next couple of years at least.